Alternative treatments for vaginal dryness

 Beyond menopause, certain medications and immune disorders can also cause vaginal dryness.
 Your healthcare provider can help you determine the right treatment for this condition, which may mean estrogen therapy or alternative methods, such as topical creams or dietary changes.

-Vaginal dryness is very common in women going through menopause and for those who are postmenopausal.
-It can, however, be a problem at any age.
+Vaginal dryness is very common in women going through menopause and for postmenopausal women as well.
+Here are some common causes:

 Some medications cause dryness throughout the body, including inside the vagina.
 Cold and allergy medicines can have this effect, as can some antidepressants.
 Chemotherapy medications, such as those used to fight breast cancer, can also cause dryness.

 There are a few additional, but less common, reasons why you may experience vaginal dryness.

 If you use a store-bought vaginal cleanser or douche, for instance, you’re disrupting the natural balance of chemicals in your vagina.
 This can cause inflammation and dryness.